Is Sugar fattening?

 It’s a trap set up by the food manufacturers to get you hooked and to keep you coming back for more, just like any other drug.

 For example, in animal studies, sugar has been found to produce drug-like effects, including bingeing, craving, tolerance, withdrawal, dependence, reward, and opioid effects.
 Sugar addiction seems to be a dependence on the natural brain opioids (opium-like hormones) that get released upon sugar intake.
 In both animals and humans, the evidence in the literature shows substantial parallels and overlap between drugs of abuse and sugar, from the standpoint of brain neurochemistry as well as behavior.
 (4)

-Let’s talk about what we can do to get off sugar, and stop the damage, through effective lifestyle changes, and foods and herbs for weight loss.
+Let’s talk about what we can do to get off sugar and stop the damage, through effective lifestyle changes, and foods and herbs for weight loss.

 How Sugar Addiction Begins